awsdocs/amazon-sumerian-user-guide/doc-source/scene-snapshots.md

-# Taking Snapshots of Your Amazon Sumerian Scene<a name="scene-snapshots"></a>
+# Creating Snapshots of Your Amazon Sumerian Scene<a name="scene-snapshots"></a>

-The Snapshots panel lets you create a copy of your scene that you can restore later\.
-This is useful when doing experimental changes to the scene\.
+You can use the Snapshots panel to create a copy of your scene that you can use to restore your scene later\.
+Create snapshots to set a restore point prior to trying new features or making sweeping changes to your scene\.

 **To create a snapshot**